ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onUpdate: ({ form, formElement, cancel }) => void
 ```

 The `onUpdate` event is triggered right before the form update is being applied, giving you the option to modify the validation result in `form`, or use `cancel()` to negate the update altogether.
 You also have access to the form's `HTMLFormElement` with `formElement`.

-> If your app is a single-page application, use `onUpdate` to process the form data.
+If your app is a single-page application, `onUpdate` is the most convenient to process the form data.
 See the [SPA](/concepts/spa) page for more details.

-When you don't need to modify or cancel the validation result, the last event is the most convenient to use:
+> The `form` parameter is deliberately named "form", to avoid using the `$form` store, as changes to the form parameter are applied to `$form` and the other stores, when the event is completed.

 ## onUpdated